 Compressors: 2 Bauer compressors, 1 membrane for Nitrox

-Diving tanks: 12 liters aluminum, 15 liters aluminum, DIN valves with or without inlet
+Scuba tanks: 12 liters aluminum, 15 liters aluminum, DIN valves with or without inlet

-We recommend checking the country's import regulations for taking personal medication with you.
+We recommend checking the country's import regulations for taking medication with you.
 To date, none of our guests have had any problems regarding the import of medicines.